Curtain fabrics and styles in Sandhurst Berkshire

 At Blinds and Awnings in Sandhurst Berkshire, we offer over 4000 curtain fabrics and styles from selected suppliers including Romo, Robert Allen & Swatch Box giving our customers a range of quality products and prices to suit all.

-We would suggest a visit to our showroom where you can sit in comfort browsing the many fabric books and hangers.
+We would suggest a visit to our showroom in Sandhurst where you can sit in comfort browsing the many fabric books and hangers.
 We can then arrange an appointment in your home to discuss your requirements whilst viewing your chosen fabrics within their final setting.

 When choosing a fabric you will need to consider the following: